jessepav/libgdx-wiki-old/Smaato-in-libGDX.md

 One more time, let me walk you through this code snippet:
 * `RewardedInterstitialAd smaatoRewardedInterstitial` is kept as an instance variable, so an ad can be shown whenever a user initiates a rewarded ad flow in your game
 * It is recommended to call `requestSmaatoRewardedInterstitialAd` on a game load, in order to have an ad preloaded from the start
-* There are multiple useful callbacks of `RewardedInterstitial.loadAd` that you can use depending on your use case
+* There are multiple useful callbacks of `RewardedInterstitial.loadAd` that you can be used depending on your use case
 * `showRewarded` is supposed to be called whenever a user initiates a rewarded ad flow in your game

 # Test Ads #